Hey! First post time

-I have been practicing animation for a while, but at a basic level, using primarily stop-frame styles within Photoshop.
-This has been great; I’ve produced some really cool stuff.
+I have been practising animation for a while but at a basic level, using primarily stop-frame styles within Photoshop.
+This has been great; I’ve produced some really cool stuff and practised how to think about animation.
 Yet it’s time to put my money where my mouth is.
 So starting soon I’m going to embark on my 66 days experiment.

 As part of my 365 (and any other spare time I have), I’ll be practicing and learning about animation instead.
 Being real about energy; that means no writing (other than this blog), it means no extra passion projects, it means no overzealous photography, it means not suddenly deciding to clean out the garage and a host of other time sapping things which aren’t my goal.

 66 days is going to be an experiment into focus, techniques around productivity and learning.
 I’m going to be setting week challenges, and daily or weekend bootcamps.
 Essentially I want to try and grind as much growth in animation as I can, rather than make mild progress on 3 or 4 things.